No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Discussion and Limitations

 \PP{Temporal Modeling.} A provenance graph is not only a directed heterogeneous graph with textual attributes, but also a temporal graph in which each event is associated with a timestamp indicating its occurrence time in the system.
 These temporal information has recently been leveraged by downstream intrusion detection systems~\cite{rehman2024flash} to better capture the patterns of benign and anomalous behaviors.
 However, in \Sys, we do not synthesize explicit timestamps for events.
 Instead, we approximate temporal order by relying on the sequence of directed edges.
 Future work may explore modeling temporal dynamics using temporal graph generation networks~\cite{zhang2020tg}, or designing strategies that leverage LLMs to generate realistic timestamps, thereby enabling more comprehensive and temporally coherent provenance graph synthesis.

 \PP{Graph Scale.} In \Sys, the generated provenance graphs are smaller in scale compared to real-world provenance graphs.
 To enable data augmentation, we embed multiple synthetic graphs as distinct communities within large real-world provenance graphs.
-The results show that this approach effectively mitigates data imbalance and reduces the false positive rate of detection models trained on the augmented datasets.
+The results show that this approach effectively mitigates data imbalance and improves accuracy of detection models trained on the augmented datasets.
 Future work can focus on scaling up synthetic provenance graphs by enhancing graph generation models for large-scale synthesis and exploring graph merging algorithms that combine smaller graphs into larger ones while preserving structural fidelity.

-\PP{Efficiency of Text Attribute Synthesis.} During textual attribute synthesis, overlaps among nodes in different sequences generated by DFS can lead to naming conflicts when these sequences are processed in parallel to generate node names.
-To address this issue, we serialize the sequences and input them into the LLM sequentially.
-The generated node names from earlier sequences are then used as context for subsequent sequences.
-This approach is effective for small-scale graphs.
-However, the synthesis efficiency decreases for large-scale graphs.
-Future work may explore strategies to partition large graphs into batches of non-overlapping sequences, enabling parallel processing while avoiding node naming conflicts.

 \PP{Application Scenarios.} To date, the graphs synthesized by \Sys have demonstrated utility within the domain of provenance graph datasets and for detection algorithms targeting APT attacks.
 However, \Sys is a general framework capable of synthesizing high-fidelity heterogeneous graphs with textual attributes.
 This gap between \Sys's inherent capabilities and current applications presents an opportunity for future work: expanding the exploration of \Sys's capabilities to encompass a wider range of application scenarios and downstream algorithms.